chadac/golang/src/cmd/compile/abi-internal.md

 | R29 | Closure context pointer | Same | Same |
 | R30, R31 | used by the assembler | Same | Same |

-*Rationale*: These register meanings are compatible with Go’s stack-based calling convention.
+*Rationale*: These register meanings are compatible with Golang’s stack-based calling convention.

 #### Stack layout